QingzuHe/KMeans/README.md

 ```c++
 #define N_FEATURES 2
 ```
 N_FEATURES means the number of features.
 For example, you have 100 samples and each sample includes 2 dimensions, so N_FEATURES=2.
-We define this parameter for accelerate computation.
+We define this parameter for accelerating computation.

 ### Make
 ```shell